spydx/equinor-ctf-2024/writeups/onsite/Button Smasher/SIFI/README.md

 We did notice that when we pressed both buttons at the same time we also got the ```Incorrect input!```, so we decided to try entering the same input and then pressing both buttons at the same time.
 However, this did not work either :/

 We then decided to continue reversing the program.
 We start by finding the references to the EPT{placeholder} string to see when this is printed out.
-This leads us to a function called checkflag:
+This leads us to a function called ```checkflag```:

 <p align="center">
 <img src="images/EPT-reference.png" alt="Ghidra EPT reference" width="500">